Global $\mathbb{A}^1$ degrees of covering maps between modular curves: A1 homotopy theory

 Given any $k$-linear map $\phi: Q_0(f) \rightarrow k$ satisfying $\phi(E_0(f)) = 1$, define $\beta_\phi: Q_0(f) \times Q_0(f) \rightarrow k$ to be the symmetric bilinear form $\beta_\phi(a_1,a_2) = \phi(a_1 \cdot a_2)$.
 The Grothendieck-Witt class of Eisenbud-Khimshiashvili-Levine or the EKL class $w_0(f) \in \GW(k)$ is the Grothendieck-Witt class of $\beta_\phi$.
 By \cite[Lemma 6]{kwEKL}, this is independent of the choice of $\phi$. \end{definition}

 A crucial theorem of Kass and Wickelgren in \cite{kwEKL} states the following. \begin{theorem} \cite[Main Theorem]{kwEKL} Let $f: \A^n_k \to \A^n_k$ be a finite morphism of $k$-schemes.
-Then the local $\A^1$ degree of $f$ at $x \in \A^n_k$ is equivalent to the EKL class $w_0(f)$. \end{theorem}
+Then the local $\A^1$ degree of $f$ at a $k$-rational point $x \in \A^n_k(k)$ is equivalent to the EKL class $w_0(f)$. \end{theorem}

 Other than the EKL class, we can also use the B\'ezout degree to compute the global $\A^1$ degree of the morphism $f: \Proj^n_k \to \Proj^n_k$.
 In particular, \cite[Lemma 6]{kwBezout} equates the Grothendieck-Witt class of a certain type of nondegenerate symmetric bilinear form with the $\A^1$ degree of maps of Proposition \ref{adegpoly}.